sebmaldo/langchain-ask-pdf/readme.md

 To install the repository, please clone this repository and install the requirements:

 ```
-pip install -r requirements.txt
+make install
 ```

+## Configuration

 You will also need to add your OpenAI API key to the `.env` file.

 ## Usage

-To use the application, run the `main.py` file with the streamlit CLI (after having installed streamlit):
+To use the application, run the app environment will be created and dependencies installed if not already done so.

 ```
-streamlit run app.py
+make develop
 ```

 ## Contributing